How to Create Groups in Active Directory?

 2. Go to the Members tab.

-3. Click Add and search for users or other groups to include.
+3. Click Add to include users or other groups.

 Add members to AD group